ahryciuk/SPT-3G-Wide-Survey-Preliminary-Galaxy-Cluster-Detection/README.md

 The SPT-3G Wide survey is a 6,000 square-degree extension of the SPT-3G Main and Summer surveys in the Southern hemisphere.
 The observation campaign ran for most of the 2024 observing season, with the residual observing time dedicated to the Euclid Deep Field-South field (a paper I co-authored [here](https://arxiv.org/abs/2506.00298)).

-I analyzed the SPT-3G Wide survey to detect galaxy clusters (see my point source work [here](https://github.com/ahryciuk/The-SPT-3G-Wide-Survey-Preliminary-Point-Source-Catalog/tree/main)).
+I analyzed the SPT-3G Wide survey to detect galaxy clusters (see [my data analysis with point sources](https://github.com/ahryciuk/The-SPT-3G-Wide-Survey-Preliminary-Point-Source-Catalog/tree/main)).
 The survey is broken up into nine fields with the alphabet labels shown below.

 <p align="center">
   <img src="asdfj" width="200">